 You can learn more about the differences between headaches and migraines with our guide

 “Chronic migraines” are described as those that occur at least 15 days per month.
 Although they aren’t curable, migraines are treatable.

 Common treatments include both over-the-counter and prescription medicine.
 If those types of treatment aren’t sufficient, you and your doctor might consider alternative treatments, including BOTOX® injections.

 BOTOX is a prescription drug made of the bacterial toxin “botulinum.”
 It’s commonly used to treat muscle conditions or to improve the appearance of wrinkles by temporarily paralyzing muscles in the face.

 Treating Your Chronic Migraines with BOTOX

 BOTOX temporarily slows muscle activity.
 Though it’s commonly thought of as a cosmetic option, BOTOX is an effective treatment for a number of medical ailments, including eye muscle conditions, overactive bladder, and excessive sweating.
-In 2010, the Federal Drug Administration approved Botox as a treatment option for chronic migraine.
+In 2010, the Food and Drug Administration approved Botox as a treatment option for chronic migraine.

 BOTOX treatment for chronic migraine

 BOTOX can help reduce the occurrence of migraines and their symptoms in some chronic migraine sufferers.

 Once injected, BOTOX helps reduce the expression of certain pain pathways in nerve cells related to migraines and sensory systems.
 This differs from the other common use of BOTOX as a muscle relaxer.